Tribal Court

 Bernalillo, NM 87004

-All in person payments will be made either by cash or money order.
-The Court does not currently accept payment by credit card.
+All in person payments can be made by credit card, exact cash or money order.

 Payments Made by U.S. Mail